The essential thing in education is not the doctrine taught, it is the awakening.

 c – Socialisation with other animal species

-At home, puppies are quickly accustomed to cats, birds, horses, sheep, goats and many others.
+At home, puppies are quickly introduced to different animals: cats, birds, horses, sheep, goats and many others depending on the environment.
+These early experiences teach them to observe, respect and adapt their behavior.

 spitz nain - poméranian - noire - 3 mois